 Small amounts of alcohol are safe but it is advised that alcohol is avoided for 48 hours after treatment.

 Most chemotherapy is given as an outpatient meaning that patients only attend for all or part of a day to have the treatment administered, in addition to this there will be hospital visits at regular intervals to see the oncologist to discuss how treatment is progressing as well as scans to determine whether or not the chemotherapy is helping to control the disease.
 It is likely that treatment will be given over a few months.
 Your doctor or nurse will discuss this with you.

 Chemotherapy drugs act on the cancer cells in the body but they also temporarily reduce the number of some of the normal cells in the blood.
 When the numbers of normal blood cells are lowered you are more at risk of developing infections and may tire easily.

 The side effects of chemotherapy drugs differ from drug to drug.
 Possible side effects include feeling sick, being sick, loss of appetite, loss or thinning of hair, constipation and diarrhoea, sore mouth and fatigue.
 Before treatment starts, your doctor or nurse will explain the side effects and offer advice about managing these.

 As the side effects of chemotherapy can be significant, the benefits of having chemotherapy need to be carefully weighed up against the side effects that may be experienced.
 Patients are advised to discuss with their oncologist (cancer doctor) about chemotherapy in their individual situation.

-If you would like to speak to a mesothelioma clinical nurse specialist about any of the information on this page please call our Freephone Information Line on 0800 169 2409 or email firstname.lastname@example.org.
+If you would like to speak to a mesothelioma clinical nurse specialist about any of the information on this page please call our Freephone Support Line on 0800 169 2409 or email firstname.lastname@example.org.

 Jump to other treatments for pleural mesothelioma: